josdejong/pocomath/README.md

 This core could be extended with many more operations, and more types could be defined, and additional sub-bundles like `number/all.mjs` or clever conditional loaders like `complex/extendToComplex.mjs` could be defined.

+Also see the comments for the public member functions of `core/PocomathInstance.mjs` for further details on the structure and API of this scheme for organizing a CAS.

 Hopefully this shows promise.
 It is an evolution of the concept first prototyped in [picomath](https://code.studioinfinity.org/glen/picomath).
 However, picomath depended on typed-function allowing mutable function entities, which turned out not to be performant.
 Pocomath, on the other hand, uses typed-function v3 as it stands, although it does suggest that it would be helpful to extend typed-function with subtypes, and it could even be reasonable to move the dependency tracking into typed-function itself (given that typed-function already supports self-dependencies, it would not be difficult to extend that to inter-dependencies between different typed-functions).

 Note the conception of Pocomath includes allowing one implementation to depend just on a specific signature of another function, for efficiency's sake (if for example 'bar(Matrix)' knows it will only call 'foo(Matrix)', it avoids another type-dispatch).
 That capability did not actually come up in this toy example, so it remains unimplemented, but it should and could easily be added.